 Yes.
 Because Florida is a “no-fault” state, you’ll at least get something from your own insurance company.

-If you pursue additional compensation because your insurance doesn’t cover all of your losses, you’ll still be able to recover some compensation as long as you are not 100% at fault for the accident.
-Under the state’s comparative fault statute, your compensation will be reduced by the percentage of fault assigned to you.
+If you pursue additional compensation because your insurance doesn’t cover all of your losses, you’ll still be able to recover some compensation as long as you are not mostly at fault for the accident.
+Under the state’s modified comparative fault statute, your compensation will be reduced by the percentage of fault assigned to you.

 Insurance companies (especially ones backing big trucking companies) will try to get away with paying as little as possible.
 They think they can just put all the blame on you and not have to pay anything.